-- IFRS 7 Financial Instruments: Disclosures.
-Revisions to IFRS 7 increased the disclosure requirements for transfers of financial assets.
-Application of the revised IFRS 7 is required for reporting periods beginning on or after 1 July 2011.
-The DMO expects to apply IFRS 7 in its 2012-2013 Accounts.
-The application of IFRS 7 is not expected to impact on the disclosures of financial instruments reported by the DMO. - IFRS 9 Financial Instruments, which will replace IAS 39.
-IFRS 9 is expected to improve and simplify the reporting of financial instruments.
-Application of IFRS 9 is required for any reporting period beginning on or after 1 January 2015.
+IFRS 9 Financial Instruments, which will replace IAS 39.
+Application is required for reporting periods beginning on or after 1 January 2015.
 Earlier application is permitted.
-The DMO expects to apply IFRS 9 in its 2015-2016 Accounts.
-The application of IFRS 9 is not expected to impact on the disclosure of financial instruments reported by the DMO.
+The DMO expects to apply IFRS 9 in 2015-2016.
+The application of IFRS 9 is not expected to impact on the reporting of financial instruments in the DMO.